U.S. arms makers boost profits despite Pentagon budget headwinds

 The Pentagon began implementing $37 billion in mandated budget cuts for fiscal 2013 in March, and it faces additional cuts of $50 billion annually over the next nine years unless Congress acts to avert a process known as "sequestration."

-Defense Secretary Chuck Hagel warned lawmakers this month that additional cuts in fiscal 2014, which begins in October, would hit the Pentagon's procurement and research and development budgets disproportionately hard.

-Northrop Grumman Corp (NOC.N), which builds unmanned planes and high-end electronic equipment, and Boeing Co (BA.N), maker of F/A-18 fighter jets and aerial refueling planes, on Wednesday joined industry leader Lockheed Martin Corp (LMT.N) in boosting earnings and raising their earnings forecasts.
+Northrop Grumman Corp, which builds unmanned planes and high-end electronic equipment, and Boeing Co, maker of F/A-18 fighter jets and aerial refueling planes, on Wednesday joined industry leader Lockheed Martin Corp in boosting earnings and raising their earnings forecasts.

-General Dynamics Corp (GD.N), which builds tanks, ships and Gulfstream business jets, also reported higher-than-expected earnings and raised its full-year forecast.
+General Dynamics Corp, which builds tanks, ships and Gulfstream business jets, reported higher-than-expected earnings but left its full-year forecast unchanged.

-Each of the companies also pledged to return cash to shareholders through share buybacks and rising dividends.

-The news drove shares of Northrop to an intraday record high of $92.99, although they fell back to close at $90.30, up 1.7 percent from Tuesday.
-Lockheed shares hit a record intraday high of $120.35, although they slipped back to close at $119.12, up 1 percent.
-General Dynamics stock also closed higher.

-Analysts said share prices were probably nearing peaks given the fiscal uncertainty, although they said any move by Congress to avert further budget cuts could give stocks a further boost.

-(For an interactive graphic on aerospace and defense companies, click on link.reuters.com/rub89t)

-Backlogs of orders weakened at Lockheed, General Dynamics and Northrop Grumman, while Boeing's defense division increased its backlog due to huge multiyear orders for its CH-47 Chinook helicopters and V-22 Osprey tilt-rotor aircraft.
-It builds the Osprey with Bell Helicopter, a unit of Textron Inc (TXT.N).
+Backlogs weakened at Lockheed, General Dynamics and Northrop Grumman, while Boeing's defense division increased its backlog due to huge multiyear orders for its CH-47 Chinook helicopters and V-22 Osprey tilt-rotor aircraft.
+It builds the Osprey with Bell Helicopter, a unit of Textron Inc.

 "Companies clearly believe there will be further sequestration cuts in 2014 and they are shedding costs faster than revenues could potentially fall," said Virginia-based defense consultant Jim McAleese.

-McAleese said the companies could maintain strong earnings in 2014 if they continue to lay off workers and close plants.
+McAleese said the companies could maintain strong earnings in 2014 if they continue to cut management, lay off workers and consolidate facilities.

-Weapons makers have been cutting costs and consolidating facilities for several years, and vowed this week to continue to look for ways to save money and beef up performance.
+Defense contractors have been cutting costs and consolidating facilities for several years, and continue to look for ways to save money.
+Lockheed, for instance, has cut 30,000 employees over the past five years.

-"The best antidote to a budget cut is performance," General Dynamics Chief Executive Phebe Novakovic told analysts.
-"Bears eat the sick and the young first, so we are very focused on maintaining our good execution on each of our programs, because without that execution, you become more vulnerable."

-Lockheed, for its part, has cut 30,000 employees over the past five years, and said further cuts might be on the horizon.
+Most of the companies are also buying back shares to keep earnings per share high.
+Defense contractors' shares rose in morning trading on Wednesday, led by a 3.6 percent rise for Northrop.

 Northrop's profit rose to $488 million, or $2.05 per share, from $480 million, or $1.88 a share, a year earlier.
 Revenue edged up to $6.29 billion from $6.27 billion.